 Depending on your bank, a 100% offset may not be available.
 There may be monthly fees charged for an offset account.
 Make sure that your benefits outweigh any costs before you set up an offset account.
 Remember putting extra money directly into your home loan provides the same benefit.

-4. Negotiate or Refinance for the Best Rate
+4. Negotiate or Refinance to a Better Rate

 How loyal are you to your bank?
-If you could find rates as low as 4.07%, would you refinance to a new lender?
-Even if you don't move your mortgage to a new lender, you can call your bank and ask for a better deal.
-We are finding that while banks may not match the rock bottom deals being offered by their competitors, they will reduce your rate a little if you call them and tell them you are thinking about moving to a cheaper deal.
+If you could find a better deal would you refinance to a new lender?
+Before you do this though it's worth calling your bank and asking them to match the other deal.
+They may not match some of the rock bottom deals being offered by their competitors but most of them will reduce your rate in an effort to retain your business

 5. Consolidate all Your Debts Into Your Home Loan